Swing It Soldier

-Swing It Soldier is a 1941 American comedy film directed by Harold Young and written by Dorcas Cochran and Arthur V. Jones.
-The film stars Ken Murray, Frances Langford, Don Wilson, Blanche Stewart, Elvia Allman, Hanley Stafford, Susan Miller, Irving Lee and Iris Adrian.
+Swing It Soldier is a 1941 American musical comedy film directed by Harold Young and starring Ken Murray, Frances Langford, Don Wilson, Blanche Stewart, Elvia Allman, Hanley Stafford, Susan Miller, Irving Lee and Iris Adrian.
+The screenplay was written by Dorcas Cochran and Arthur V. Jones.
 The film was released on November 7, 1941, by Universal Pictures.

 Plot

+Jerry Traynor, who had been drafted into the army, is released from military service and returns to his job at a radio station.
+His army buddy has asked him to take care of his pregnant wife while he is absent but Jerry confuses her twin sister for her while trying to promote her career as a singer.